The last compact black and white.

 Macintosh Classic II, Model M4150.
 The last black and white compact Mac.
 The Classic II was also sold as a Performa 200.
 It features a 16 MHz 68030 processor, came with 2 MB of RAM, and either a 40 MB or an 80 MB hard drive in a sleek, compact all-in-one case with a 9″ screen.
 Standard is a 1.4MB SuperDrive, one ADB keyboard port, SCSI port, printer port, modem port, microphone port, headphone port and the last Mac to have an external floppy disk drive port.

 Supported operating systems: System 6.0.8L to System 7.6.1

 Most of these came out of the public school system and have had labels and marker removed.
-Batteries will need to be replaced.
+Batteries have been removed.
 Any case defects beyond very minor scuffs are noted.
 Keyboards and mice are available separately.

 Available Macintosh Classic II computers are:

 - A) No Serial Number – 6MB RAM, 80 MB hard drive, System 7.1.
 Case light discoloration overall had marker on the right side that has been removed but is still discolored where it was written on.
 (We were told the board was re-capped).

 - B) SN SG20605ZD2 – 4MB RAM, 40 MB hard drive, System 7.0.1.
 Case light discoloration on the top and right side this side also had marker and sticker that has been removed but is still discolored where it was written on.
 Other sides are nice.
 (We were told the board was re-capped).